 (a) certification of legal blindness by the Massachusetts Commission for the Blind (MCB);

-(b) a determination of disability by the Social Security Administration (SSA); or
+(b) a determination of disability by the Social Security Administration; or

-(c) a determination of disability by the MassHealth Disability Determination Unit (DDU).
+(c) a determination of disability by Disability Evaluation Services (DES).
 Until this determination is made, the applicant's submission of a completed disability supplement will satisfy the verification requirement.

 (2) Pregnancy is verified by a written statement from a competent medical authority certifying the pregnancy.